Skye Blake here, with great info on the many “natural” products out there for getting rid of fleas.

 “Natural” collars, sprays, powders, shampoos, and wipes all have one or more oil, such as peppermint, geranium (eugenol), clove, neem or cedar, as active ingredients.

-They are forms of topical flea remedies since they are put on your kitty’s skin, not taken internally (swallowed).
+They are topical flea remedies because they’re put on your kitty’s skin, not taken internally (swallowed).

-Since commercially prepared “natural” flea remedy products are already very diluted and have been tested by their manufacturers, they should work fine for your healthy feline friend.
+The oils used in commercially prepared “natural” flea remedy products are already diluted and have been tested by their manufacturers.

 Examples of Natural Flea Remedies

-Some kill only adults, others eggs, larvae, and pupae, others don’t kill but help keep them off your little buddy.
+Some kill only adults, others get the eggs, larvae, and pupae.
+Some don’t kill but help keep them off your little buddy.

 Above all, remember, safety in using natural flea remedies, especially when putting directly on cats, depends on…